fnyrawr/uni_webpy_project/README.md

     - [ ] Delete Reviews for product

 ## Process descriptions
-### Registration process
-Needed information:
-- username (has to be unique in db)
-- e-mail (twice for confirmation, has to be unique in db)
-- password (twice for confirmation)

-Mail is sent with a confirmation token to the given e-mail address.

 ### Verification process
 Link in the registered e-mail directs back to a verification route.
 Here the user has to login for the first time with the registered credentials (username and password).
 After that the user is verified by e-mail and is allowed to use the website as a customer.